 [001] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
 At 37.29, replace “An OFDM-based” with “An orthogonal frequency division multiplexing (OFDM)-based”.

+[RS: accepted]

 [002] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
 At 41.64, replace “from same TID” with “from same traffic identifier (TID)”.

+[RS: accepted]

 [003] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
 At 42.1, replace “ack-enabled multi-TID” with “ack-enabled multi-traffic identifier”.

+[RS: appears to have been fixed in D4.3]

 [004] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
 At 42.10, replace “transmitted by an AP” with “transmitted by an access point (AP)”.

+[RS: accepted]

 [005] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
 At 42.11, replace “in the BSS” with “in the basic service set (BSS)”.

+[RS: accepted]

 [006] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
 At 42.28, replace “transmitted by an AP” with “transmitted by an access point (AP)”.

+[RS: accepted]

 [007] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
 At 42.61, replace “high efficiency (HE) masked HE-LTF sequence mode” with “high efficiency (HE) masked HE-long training field (LTF) sequence mode”.

+[RS: accepted]

 [008] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
 At 43.7, replace “high efficiency (HE) multi-user (MU) physical layer protocol data unit (PPDU) mode: An HE-LTF mode used in HE TB PPDU” with “high efficiency (HE) multi-user (MU) physical layer (PHY) protocol data unit (PPDU) mode: An HE-LTF mode used in HE trigger based (TB) PPDU ”.

+[RS: accepted]

 [009] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
 At 43.12, replace “high efficiency (HE) no pilot HE-LTF mode: An HE-LTF mode used in HE TB PPDU.” with “high efficiency (HE) no pilot HE-long training field (LTF) mode: An HE-LTF mode used in HE trigger based (TB) PPDU”.

+[RS: accepted]

 [010] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
 At 43.16, replace “high efficiency (HE) physical layer protocol data unit (PPDU)” with “high efficiency (HE) physical layer (PHY) protocol data unit (PPDU)”.

+[RS: accepted]

 [011] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
 At 43.19, replace “HE extended range (ER) single user (SU) PPDU (HE ER SU PPDU)” with “HE extended range (ER) SU PPDU (HE ER SU PPDU)” because SU has been defined in the same definition at 43.18.

+[RS: accepted]

 [012] Abbreviations used in definitions should be spelled out in full on their first use in each definition.
 At 43.26, replace “high efficiency (HE) single stream pilot HE-LTF mode: An HE-LTF mode used in HE SU, HE ER SU, HE MU and HE TB PPDU” with “high efficiency (HE) single stream pilot HE-long training field (LTF) mode: An HE-LTF mode used in HE single user (SU), HE extended range (ER) SU, HE multi-user (MU) and HE trigger based (TB) physical layer protocol data unit (PPDU)”.

+[RS: accepted]